 Even recent BITs with LDCs make little reference to investment for sustainable development.
 For example, out of 30 new LDCs’ BITs, analyzed by UNCTAD, just over 50 per cent (17 treaties) have a reference to sustainable development (or a related concept) in the preamble or contain a corporate social responsibility clause.

-Developed economies have the largest number of BITs with LDCs, including manymember states, for instance Germany with 33 BITs with LDCs.
+Developed economies, including manymember states, have the largest number of BITs with LDCs; for instance, Germany has 33 BITs with LDCs.
 These economies listed in table 1 are also well placed to contribute to the modernization of trade agreements with LDCs so as to consider sustainable development and social responsibility.

 Some LDCs have a large number of BITs with other economies, such as Yemen, Ethiopia and Sudan among others (see table 1).
 Efforts to modernize investment treaties would have a potentially large effect on these LDCs to promote investment for development.